-We have already traced the faces of a soap-box as album in the picture.
+We have already traced the faces of a soap-box as shown in the picture.

-Both these shapes are called rectangles.
+Both the above shapes are called as rectangles.

 - (a) How many sides do rectangles have?

 - (b) How many corners do rectangles have?

 - (c) Are all the sides of a rectangle equal?